 – Steven Pressfield in The War of Art

 Just as there is a muse for creativity, there is also a muse for curiosity.
 When you’re exploring your world, there is a mystic force that shows up to fill your encounters with excitement.
-But, just like the muse of creative people shows up only after they start creating, the muse of curious people only shows up only after they start searching.
+But, just like the muse of creative people shows up only after they start creating, the muse of curious people only shows up after they start searching.
 If you’re waiting on the muse to make you interested in things, it simply isn’t going to come.
 You have to summon it.

 For the full article by Douglas Rice, click here.